-As the guests arrived for our 1.00 pm ceremony, a string quartet serenaded them with beautiful classical tunes and continued the music through the ceremony and afterwards as guests mingled.
-It was really important to us to have live music as it really creates an atmosphere.
+As the guests arrived for our 1.00 pm ceremony, a string quartet serenaded them with beautiful classical tunes and continued the ceremony music through to afterwards when guests mingled.
+It was really important to us to hire live music as it really creates an atmosphere.

 The ceremony was a quick 30 minutes and passed in somewhat of a blur.
 It wasn't until we walked out of the room as husband and wife that we really got a chance to look at each other; and we both smiled!